haskell-distributed/distributed-process/tutorials/3ch.md

 Beyond simple relays and proxies, the raw message handling capabilities available in distributed-process can be utilised to develop highly generic message processing code.
-All the richness of the distributed-process-platform APIs (such as `ManagedProcess`) which will be discussed in later tutorials are, in fact, built upon these families of primitives.
+All the richness of the distributed-process-client-server APIs (such as `ManagedProcess`) which will be discussed in later tutorials are, in fact, built upon these families of primitives.

 ### Typed Channels